-Buy a Great Hall of the Vikings show ticket (Wed-Sat) and receive FREE general admission for all-day festival access!
-Come early and enjoy the festival!
+Buy a Great Hall of the Vikings show ticket (Wed-Sat) and we'll give you complimentary general admission for all-day festival access on the day of the concert!

 Charley Pride with special guest ISMO